KordingLab/Neural_Decoding/README.md

 The decoders are currently designed to predict continuously valued output.
 In the future, we will modify the functions to also allow classification.

-This package accompanies a manuscript (soon to be released) that compares the performance of these methods on several datasets.
+This package accompanies a [manuscript](https://arxiv.org/abs/1708.00909) that compares the performance of these methods on several datasets.
+We would appreciate if you cite that manuscript if you use our code for your research.

 ## Dependencies